Phaidonas/Per-frame-sorting-of-image-sequences/README.md

 Sort images sequence by number of frames, creating a flickering effect

 # TODO
-fix the video export
+# fix the video export
-basic ui
+# basic ui
-maybe arrange different frame frequency in a timeline
+# maybe arrange different frame frequency in a timeline, gradient logic